What Is Family Therapy?

 Family therapy, also referred to as family systems therapy and family counseling, is a branch of psychotherapy that works with families and couples in intimate relationships to nurture change and development, improve family relationships, and increase interpersonal functioning.
 It is a type of counseling (psychotherapy) that can help family members improve communication and resolve conflicts.

 Family therapy may include all family members or just those able, or willing to participate.
 Your specific treatment plan will depend on your family’s situation.
 Family therapy sessions can teach you the skills used to strengthen family connections and get through stressful times, even after you have completed therapy.
 The insight achieved and skills learned can be carried out long-term.

 Family therapy or family counseling is a type of treatment designed to address specific issues affecting the health and functioning of a family.
-It can be used to help a family through a difficult period, a major transition, or mental or behavioral health challenges in family members.
+It can be used to help a family improve dysfunctional family roles or get through a difficult period, a major transition, or mental or behavioral health challenges in family members.

 The term “family” in family therapy or counseling, may also apply to non-relatives.
 In this context, “family” is anyone who plays a long-term supportive role in one’s life, which may not be blood related or family members in the same household.

 This type of therapy is best suited for families who are experiencing difficulties with functioning peacefully and productively.
 A family therapist has a different approach to treatment than an individual therapist.
 While an individual therapist works with one client to achieve personal goals and overcome hardship, a family therapist views treatment in the context of the “system” of the family.
 To find resolution in a system, you need to consider all parts of the system – in this case, all members of the family unit.